 Electrocardiogram of early repolarization pattern is characterized by:

 - Elevation of the QRS-ST junction (J point) ≥0.1mV in at least two contiguous leads.

 - Terminal QRS slurring or notching (J waves).

 - Prominent T waves 4 5.

-- Absence of reciprocal changes (except in aVR).
+- Absence of reciprocal changes (except in lead aVR).

-- ST changes are relatively stable on serial ECG tracings
+- ST changes are relatively stable on serial EKG tracings

-J point changes are the most important sign of Early Repolarization pattern, the diagnosis can be made even without ST elevation.
+J point changes are the most important sign of early repolarization pattern, the diagnosis can be made even without ST-segment elevation.

 The J wave, also known as Osborn wave, is a deflection with a dome or hump morphology in the same direction as the R wave, immediately following the QRS 6.